markomilenkovic546/Todo-android-app-test-automation/README.md

 Before running the tests, ensure that you have the following prerequisites installed on your local machine:

-- **Java**: You will need Java installed on your machine, as Appium is a Java-based automation tool.
+- **Java Development Kit (JDK) **: You will need Java Development Kit (JDK) installed on your machine, as Appium is a Java-based automation tool.

 - **Appium Server**: Install and set up the Appium server.
 [Appium's official website](http://appium.io/).